citp/privacy-policy-historical/r/re/rem/remax.co.th.md

 **Information about this privacy policy**

-The Data Controller is responsible for this privacy policy, prepared starting from the modules provided by Iubenda and hosted on Iubenda's servers.
+The Data Controller is responsible for this privacy policy, prepared starting from the modules provided by Iubenda and hosted on Iubenda’s servers.

 **Definitions and legal references**